-- Landfilling of an 8.7-acre parcel in the northeast portion of the site within the currently permitted landfill boundary. - Landfilling of approximately 8.6 acres in the south area

-• The south area expansion would require realigning about 2,900 feet of the South Fork of South Littlejohns Creek to a 3,300-foot alignment along the southern and eastern boundaries of the site, along with a new bridge across the creek.

-The expansion would increase total landfill capacity by up to 8.12 million cubic yards beyond currently permitted levels, which would increase the remaining Class II landfill capacity by approximately 8.42 million cubic yards (cy), from approximately 15.7 million cy currently permitted to approximately 25 million cy.
+- Landfilling of an 8.7-acre parcel in the northeast portion of the site within the currently permitted landfill boundary. - Landfilling of approximately 8.6 acres in the south area - The south area expansion would require realigning about 2,900 feet of the South Fork of South Littlejohns Creek to a 3,300-foot alignment along the southern and eastern boundaries of the site, along with a new bridge across the creek. - The expansion would increase total landfill capacity by up to 8.12 million cubic yards beyond currently permitted levels, which would increase the remaining Class II landfill capacity by approximately 8.142 million cubic yards (cy), from approximately 15.7 million cy currently permitted to approximately 245-million cy.

-2 The 2013 FEIR estimated closure dates with and without that project of 2039 and 2021, respectively.
-However, 2014 estimated closure dates with and without the 2012 (previously proposed) project are 2045 and 2026, respectively.
+&lt;sup>2 The 2013 FEIR estimated closure dates with and without that project of 2039 and 2021, respectively.
+However, 2014 estimated closure dates with and without the 2012 (previously proposed)2013 FEIR project are 2045 and 2026, respectively.
+This is detailed in Section III.A in the Project Description.

-Landfill expansion would allow disposal at the landfill to continue until approximately 2036, a six-year increase from the current anticipated closure date of 2030.
+• Landfill expansion would allow disposal at the landfill to continue until approximately 2036, a six-year increase from the current anticipated closure date of 2030.

-Site operations would remain mostly as described in the 2013 EIR.
+Site operations would remain mostly as described in the 2013 FEIR.
 The complete 2018 Expansion Project, including the components that are unchanged, is also summarized in Chapter III, Project Description.